Iced London Fog Latte Recipe

 Expert Tips

-- The hot tea can be cooled down quickly with ice in the cocktail shaker but it’s best if you wait a little bit for the tea to cool down on its own.
+- The hot tea can be cooled down quickly with ice in the cocktail shaker but it’s best if you wait a little bit for the tea to cool down on its own so the ice doesn’t instantly melt.

-- Customize this drink with homemade vanilla sweet cream cold foam!
+- Customize this drink with homemade cold foam.

 Related